EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_2_Practice_Questions.md

 ## Question 23
 **Q:** TCP CUBIC congestion window growth function is designed to not overflow the receiver's buffer.
 True or False?

-**A:** **False.** TCP CUBIC focuses on optimizing throughput based on network conditions, while flow control (not CUBIC itself) is responsible for preventing buffer overflow.
+**A:** **False.** TCP CUBIC is a **congestion control** algorithm, and its purpose is to optimize throughput based on network congestion.
+It does not handle flow control, which is responsible for preventing the receiver's buffer from overflowing.
+Flow control is managed by the receiver’s advertised window (rwnd), which limits the amount of data the sender can transmit based on the receiver's capacity.

 ---